 My eyes narrowed.
 "But it was just a sub."

 He dropped his sub and sat down on the lobby bench.
 He cupped his face - the borrowed face of a man defeated - in his palms and started crying.
 His choked sobs resembled the sound of a straw sliding up and down in a fast food cup.
-Something in the sound pierced me, planted a hollow-hearted feeling, like life was over, like something had been excised forever.
+Something in the sound pierced me, gave me a hollow-hearted feeling, like...

 Like a labyrinth with nothing in the center.

-Another feeling, this one much different, exploded like a wet firework across my head.
+Another feeling, this one much different, filled my head.
 I walked around the counter, past the cash register, and into the lobby.
 The plastic bag with his sub lay on the floor, crumpled and forlorn like the rind of some bitter fruit.

 I picked up the bag by the plastic handle.
 I walked over to him and put it in his hand.
 He looked up at me with wet, bloodshot eyes.